-Avast Antivirus: Running a Boot-time scan
+Avast Antivirus: Running a Boot-time Scan

-How to run a Boot-time scan in Avast Antivirus
+How to run a Boot-time Scan in Avast Antivirus

-Boot-time scan is an advanced and purposeful feature designed to use when you suspect a threat in the system, and usually takes some time to run.
+Boot-time Scan is an advanced and purposeful feature designed to use when you suspect a threat in the system, and usually takes some time to run.
 It is scheduled to run only as needed, not on a regular basis.

-Schedule and run a boot-time scan
+Schedule and run Boot-time Scan

 - Open the Avast user interface.

-The scan usually takes several minutes, but the duration can vary depending on the speed of your system and the number of files to be scanned.
-When the scan is completed or skipped, Windows continues with boot up.
+The scan usually takes several minutes, but the duration varies depending on the speed of your system and the number of files to be scanned.
+When the scan is completed or skipped, Windows continues booting up.

 Adjusting Boot-time Scan settings

-- Click OK to apply and save changes.
+- Click OK to save your changes.

-Use caution when configuring Boot-time scan to take automatic actions.
+Use caution when configuring Boot-time Scan to take automatic actions.
 In the event that a critical system file is incorrectly identified as infected due to a false positive issue, the Boot-time scan may delete the file if an automatic action is set up.
 Though Avast has a number of measures designed to prevent such issues, false positives may occur.

-- Avast Premier 12.x
+- Avast Premier 17.x

-- Avast Internet Security 12.x
+- Avast Internet Security 17.x

-- Avast Pro Antivirus 12.x
+- Avast Pro Antivirus 17.x

-- Avast Free Antivirus 12.x
+- Avast Free Antivirus 17.x